e-Energy 2023 Proceedings Instructions for Technical Papers:

 Below are deadlines and instructions for preparing and submitting papers for the e-Energy 2023 Proceedings.
 Please read them carefully; there are several details that must be followed.

-Please ensure the contact author is available during the month of January to respond to questions about the final production of the paper.
+Please ensure the contact author is available during the month of May to respond to questions about the final production of the paper.
 If the contact author will be on extended travel or vacation, notify us (the Publication Chairs) who are authorized to make changes on your behalf.
-Also, all co-authors should have a copy of the source documents so they can respond to requests from me if needed.
-If there are problems with your paper that cannot be resolved in January, your paper may be omitted from the Proceedings.
+Also, all co-authors should have a copy of the source documents so they can respond to requests from us if needed.
+If there are problems with your paper that cannot be resolved in May, your paper may be omitted from the Proceedings.

 Many, many thanks for your help in getting things right!
 The instructions may seem picky, but following them will result in better visibility for your paper.